pordonez/loopback-url-based-access-control/README.md

 ######Team

 ### Notes/Disclaimers
-* A better solution would be to make the EXECUTE access type more granular so that EXECUTE read operations could be distinguished from EXECUTE write operations.
+* There may be some execute operations that are read-only so preventing viewers from all execute operations may be too restrictive.

 * An enterprise level solution for URL level access control would be to use a specialize product such as OpenAM.